 "Seriously?"
 I asked.
 "Is it that obvious I'm marginally, or maybe somewhat f*cked up just from looking at me?
 You can eyeball me in an instant and know I've got issues without any knowledge of my parents' divorce, my test anxiety, a bullying ex-husband, and my I've-just-about-had-enough-of-happily-married-couples?
 Are my fears and resentments really that palpable?"

-"Lady, your bag needs to weigh less than 50 pounds and you're tipping the scale at 67.
-Your baggage is over the limit.
+Whatever, lady, your baggage is clearly over the limit.
 You wanna take a moment and remove some of the excess?"

 "Ma'am," he said, "you've got too much baggage.
 You've got to deal with it."

 "Right here and now, on the curb at LaGuardia, you want me to deal with my excess baggage?
-Really...
+Really?
 And just how do you suggest I magically deal with it?
 Do you have a leather couch beyond that conveyor belt?
-I mean I've got 45 years of baggage, it's gonna take some time."
+Can you just deduct years of emotional abuse from my Sky Miles account?
+I've made a lot of progress post-divorce, but 45 years of baggage, that's gonna more time than a layover in Detroit."

 "Ma'am, we try to keep this drop area a drama-free zone, see the sign over there?
 You look resourceful, I'm sure you can find a way to reduce your excess baggage."

-"Um," piped up the guy in line behind me, "I don't mean to be rude, but I can't take on her excess baggage.
-I'm already on my third wife and my son was expelled from another school last week.
+"Um," piped up the guy behind me in line, "I don't mean to be rude, but I can't take on her excess baggage.
+I'm on my second mortgage, third wife and my son was expelled from another school last week.
 I've hit capacity."